Pangolin Safari

 • Tracking: Pangolins fitted with satellite tags can be monitored in near real time.
 VHF tags are also fitted to ensure monitored individuals can be found on the ground.

 • Camera Traps: These are placed outside known burrows to reveal pangolin activity and help us identify individuals.
-Sometimes following one pangolin might be your best way to find another.
+Sometimes following one pangolin might be your best way to find another as males are often drawn in by females.

 Why a Pangolin Safari Matters